* This is the Consumer Version. *

 If the infection spreads to other parts of the body, it is more serious.
 It can cause fever, a heart murmur, enlargement of the spleen, dangerously low blood pressure (shock), and decreased urine production.
 An infection of the retina and inner parts of the eye can cause blindness.
 If the infection is severe, several organs may stop functioning, and death can occur.

 Candidiasis that occurs only on the skin or in the mouth or vagina can be treated with antifungal drugs (such as clotrimazole and nystatin) that are applied directly to the affected area.
-A doctor may prescribe the antifungal drug fluconazole to be taken by mouth.
+A doctor may also prescribe the antifungal drug fluconazole to be taken by mouth.

 Candidiasis is more serious and less responsive to treatment in people with certain disorders, such as diabetes.
 In people with diabetes, controlling blood sugar levels facilitates cure of the infection.